lijie-jiang/vxworks7-layer-for-boost/README.md

 --with-test -q -d2
 ```

-To rebuild the Boost layer incrementally, you can use the command:
+To rebuild the Boost layer incrementally, you can use the following command:
 ```
 $ vxprj vsb build BOOST
 ```